LAST UPDATED: March 18, 2021

 A spark plug is specified as “hot” if it’s a better heat insulator, and it’s classified as “cold” if it can conduct more heat out of the tip and lower its temperature.
 Generally, manufacturers denote the heat range of a spark plug with a number, with some brands using ascending numbers for hotter plugs and others doing the opposite for colder spark plugs.

-- User-Friendliness: Some spark plugs come “pre-gapped” right out of the box and does not require adjustment.
+- User-Friendliness.
+Some spark plugs come “pre-gapped” right out of the box and do not require adjustment.
 These pre-gapped spark plugs are convenient and ideal for consumers looking for a plug-and-play style plug that doesn’t require fussing with a gap gauge and tool during installation.
 If you have some experience turning a wrench, this may not be a huge deal though.

 NGK 6619 Iridium IX Spark Plugs snagged the top pick in our spark plug comparison because they offered the best mix of high-performance, fuel efficiency, durability, and dependability.
 Featuring an iridium construction, these high-quality spark plugs provide a longer lifespan than copper and platinum spark plugs.